rushi15003/RAG_Constitution_of_India/README.md

-# 📜 ConstitutionRAG
+# 📜 Vidhaan

-**ConstitutionRAG** is an intelligent AI-powered system designed to provide context-aware answers to questions about the **Indian Constitution**.
+**Vidhaan** is an intelligent AI-powered system designed to provide context-aware answers to questions about the **Indian Constitution**.
 Using **Retrieval-Augmented Generation (RAG)**, it fetches relevant constitutional articles, parts, and schedules, and generates accurate responses using powerful language models.

 ## 🚀 Project Overview